-Acquired immunodeficiency syndrome (AIDS) is an immunosuppressed state, caused by infection with the human immunodeficiency virus (HIV).
-It is characterized by opportunistic infections, neoplasms and neurological manifestations.
+The acquired immunodeficiency syndrome (AIDS) is an immunosuppressed state, caused by infection with the human immunodeficiency virus (HIV).
+It is characterized by opportunistic infections, neoplasms, and neurological manifestations.

-According to the United Nations programme on HIV/AIDS (UNAIDS) 2, it is estimated that worldwide in 2008:
+According to the United Nations programme on HIV/AIDS (UNAIDS) 2, it is estimated that in 2008 the HIV pandemic resulted in:

-- 33.4 million people were living with HIV, of whom 2.1 million were children under 15 years
+- 33.4 million people living with HIV, of whom 2.1 million were children under 15 years

-- 2 million people died of AIDS-related conditions, of whom 430,000 million were children under 15 years
+- 2 million people died from AIDS-related conditions, of whom 430,000 million were children under 15 years

 - 2.7 million people became newly infected with HIV

-Following infection with the HIV virus, individuals experience a nonspecific, flu-like seroconversion illness, manifesting as fever, sore throat, lymphadenopathy, skin rash and malaise.
+Following infection with HIV, individuals experience a non-specific, flu-like seroconversion illness, manifesting as fever, sore throat, lymphadenopathy, skin rash, and malaise.
 This is followed by an asymptomatic incubation period, lasting several years.